visit/citybreak-online-doc/_includes/template.md

 ### Conventions used
 CSS class names
-To make it harder for CSS class names to interfere, the Citybreak online team preambles all its internal CSS classes with either ‘Citybreak’ or ‘cb_’.
+To make it harder for CSS class names to interfere, the Citybreak online team preambles all its internal CSS classes with either ``Citybreak`` or ``cb_``.

 ### CSS web fonts
 When using custom fonts in the header/footer template, access must be granted for your Citybreak online sub-domain.
 This applies to both 3rd party services such as Typekit, as well as hosted fonts declared via @font-face CSS rules.